microsoft/vscode/test/smoke/README.md

 # VS Code Automated Smoke Testing

 ## Framework
 * Smoke tests are written using the [Spectron](https://electron.atom.io/spectron/) and [Mocha](https://mochajs.org/) frameworks.
-Spectron is used to control the lifecycle of VS Code and also to query the DOM nodes of VS Code renderer window using the [WebriverIO](http://webdriver.io/) API that is wrapped in Spectron API.
-Mocha is used to launch them.
+* Spectron is used to control the lifecycle of VS Code and also to query the DOM elements of VS Code renderer window using the [WebriverIO](http://webdriver.io/) API that is wrapped in Spectron API.
+* Mocha is used to launch the smoke tests.

 ## Code Organization
 * All smoke test code is present under `/test/smoke/` folder.
 Code is organized into indvidual areas.
 Each area contains a facade to to access it functionality and a test file to test it.
 For e.g. `debug` area has `debug.ts` facade class that provides utility methods to access debug functionalities.
 It also has `debug.test.ts` that tests the debug functionalities.